 Theater Arts

-The four-year B.A. program encourages students to examine and experience the relationship between drama as literary artifact and drama as performance.
-Students learn the skills necessary to translate the written word into a living, breathing, dynamic art.
+As a theater arts major, you’ll examine and experience the relationship between drama as literary artifact and drama as performance, and you’ll learn the skills necessary to translate the written word into a living, breathing, dynamic art.

-By working with the technical side of dramatic presentation, students develop invaluable problem-solving skills, build leadership qualities and learn to work successfully in a team environment.
-You learn skills that keep you calm in a crisis, keep your mind flexible, make you versatile and courageous, and train you to have a critical eye.
+You’ll work on the technical side of dramatic presentation, developing invaluable problem-solving skills, building leadership qualities and learning to work successfully in a team environment.
+You’ll also learn unique skills that will keep you calm in a crisis, keep your mind flexible, make you versatile and courageous and train you to have a critical eye.

-As in all liberal arts programs, students develop flexibility of mind, clarity and precision in written and oral communication, and an ability to negotiate an ever more complex world.
+As in all Duquesne’s liberal arts programs, you’ll develop flexibility of mind, clarity and precision in written and oral communication and an ability to negotiate an ever more complex world.

 Program Type